 In most cases, you’ll want a custom-fitted mouthguard for bruxism.
 Stock mouthguards are hard to keep in place and uncomfortable, which can make it difficult to sleep.
 While boil-and-bite mouthguards offer a better fit, they become brittle and weak with frequent use.

 If you aren’t sure whether you need a mouthguard for bruxism, you can always try a boil-and-bite mouthguard for a few nights.
 If it seems to help, talk to your dentist about getting a custom guard.

 Sleep apnea is a potentially serious sleep disorder that causes a person to temporarily stop breathing while asleep.
-This can prevent your brain from receiving enough oxygen and increases your risk of heart disease and stroke.
+This can prevent your brain from receiving enough oxygen and your risk of heart disease and stroke.
 It can also cause excessive snoring and leave you feeling groggy the next day.

 Some people with sleep apnea use a CPAP machine, which keeps your airways open while you sleep.
 However, if you only have mild sleep apnea, a custom-made mouthguard can provide a similar effect.